extrabacon/python-shell/README.md

     * `binary`: data is streamed as-is through `stdout` and `stdin`
   * `formatter`: each message to send is transformed using this method, then appended with "\n"
   * `parser`: each line of data (ending with "\n") is parsed with this function and its result is emitted as a message
-  * `stderrParser`: each line of logs (ending with "\n") is parsed with this function and its result is emitted as a message
   * `encoding`: the text encoding to apply on the child process streams (default: "utf8")
   * `pythonPath`: The path where to locate the "python" executable.
 Default: "python"
   * `pythonOptions`: Array of option switches to pass to "python"